Did you know that, according to Hubspot, blogging is the third most popular content marketing strategy, after videos and eBooks.?

 Web application offers flexibility that allows you to create, edit, format, and save documents on your TextCortex account.

-Let's see how to use TextCortex to generate blog posts:
+Let's see how to use TextCortex Chrome extension to generate blog posts:

-Hower over a sentence you would like to modify and let TextCortex rewrite, summarize, expand, or even transform your bullet points into the email.
+If you want to change part of your text, just hover over a sentence or paragraph you would like to modify and let TextCortex rewrite, summarize, expand, or even transform your bullet points into the email.

-Sign up today and see how TextCortex improves your marketing strategy by consistently producing high-quality content while quickly transforming every sales opportunity into successful conversion.
+Sign up today and see how TextCortex improves your marketing strategy execution by consistently producing high-quality content and transforming every opportunity into successful conversion.